 2018 is the 80th birthday of a location that holds a central position in the mythology of the UK’s motorcycle culture – The Ace Café, one of the adopted homes of the rockers, and the spiritual workshop that helped to create the café racer.
-Join Bikesure, the free-wheeling insurance broker as it dives deep into the world the Ace helped create.
+Join Bikesure, the insurance broker specialising in cover for cafe racers as it dives deep into the world the Ace helped create.

 The Ace Café was built in 1938, at the north side of the North Circular road on the edge of an area between the Grand Union Canal and Stonebridge train depot that had begun to be developed a few years before.
 By the time Hugo “Vic” Edenborough opened his café, a number of factories had been built to help supplement the custom the road brought.

 These included the Bontex knitting mill, Zip French cleaning, aerial photography experts Aerofilms Ltd and Rizla, who moved into a triangular Streamline Moderne building, which is one of the few buildings from this period to remain to this day.

 The original Ace Café was smaller than the current building.
 Open 24 hours a day, it was a thoroughly modern building with a Smiths Electric clock and a neon sign.
 At the time this was a relative rarity for a business of this size, neon being more associated with giant adverts.

 Naturally some of its original clientele would have been motorcyclists, attracted by the empty new road orbiting London.